-Nefissa Naguib`s work is inspired by her interest to understand the contemporary world and to understand human and non-human interactions.
+Nefissa Naguib`s work is inspired by her interest to understand the contemporary world and to understand human and more-than-human interactions.
 Her research has involved fieldwork in several culturally complex societies in the Mediterranean basin, Brazil, Norway and Spain.
-Her first book Water, Women and Memory: was about water as an agent of history.
+Her book Water, Women and Memory: was about water as an agent of history.
 The book, framed as a postcolonial ethnography, made an argument about writing that attends to complex historic and social dynamics.
-Her second book Interpreting Welfare and Relief in the Middle East (co-edited with Inger Marie Okkenhaug), addresses the period between 1850 and 2005, a time span of colonization, occupations, wars and conflicts.
+With the publication of Interpreting Welfare and Relief in the Middle East (co-edited with Inger Marie Okkenhaug), she addresses the period between 1850 and 2005, a time span of colonization, occupations, wars and conflicts.
 As a follow-up, Nefissa co-produced War, Women, Welfare in Jerusalem (nominated for Al Jazeera documentary film festival 2010).
-Her third monograph Nurturing Masculinities: Men, Food and Family in Contemporary Egypt is a reframing of gender in the Middle East.
-It contributes to the transnational gendered representations of men and women in Arab societies.
-In addition, she have explored the parallels between migration and globalization in her articles on Middle East minorities, particularly Jews and Armenians: both played important roles in colonial history.
-In subsequent years, she has refined her work on history and anthropology, writing a series of articles addressing breakthrough events.
-Results of this work is evident in some of her recent articles on humanitarianism.
-Nefissa Naguib retains her interest to bridge the gap between anthropology, history and the production of knowledge: her current projects are located within contemporary debates about the involvement of non-human organisms in human history and culture.